BradFitz66/Sand/README.md

 - [ ] Add multithreading (I don't really know much about multithreading in general so this may never be done)
 - [ ] GPU simulation (another massive IF.
 I'm not good with shaders or GPU related code in general)
 - [x] UI
-- [x] use C structs for data utilizing FFI
+- [x] use C structs for particle data, utilizing FFI
 - [ ] ~~Spatial hashing (may not be possible due to how the particles are stored.
 Need a way to uniquely identify each particle)~~ This won't improve performance at all.
 The way the simulation is designed is essentially already a spatialhash, albeit a very small one.
 Particles will never check against particles that aren't neighbours.